 - Maintain support from big pharmaceutical companies

-- Cost to increase police patrol for kratom-specific cases
+- Cost to expand policing efforts for kratom-specific cases

-- Opportunity cost of obtaining business and licensing fees from regulation
+- Opportunity cost of business and licensing fees that result from regulation

 - Business licenses and registration fees